coderefinery/git-intro/content/merging.md

 * In the last episode, we added a new recipe on a branch.
 This allows us to test it before it becomes "live".
 * Now, we want to bring that change into the "main" branch.
-* We find it's not that hard!
+* We will find it's not that hard!
 But you do have to keep track of the steps and make sure that you work very precisely.